 Update 6/19/15 – Last night’s triumphant return of the TCM DriveIn was a great success, with 1,373 tweets in just a few hours.
 Not bad for a hashtag that was dormant for four years.
 You can read the tweets here courtesy of a Storify posting curated by @CulturalGutter.

-Update 9/3/16 – #TCMParty celebrates its fifth anniversary today.
+Update 9/3/17 – #TCMParty celebrates its sixth anniversary today.
 Congrats to Paula, Joel, and all who support the tag.
-For information on the many live tweets available to Twitter users in 2016, visit LiveTweeting.org
+For information on the many live tweets available to Twitter users, visit LiveTweeting.org

 You can also re-live the fun of the #TCMBugOut from 2011 here.
 Scroll from the bottom to read in order.
-And doit with the lights off.
+Do it with the lights off.
 It’s scarier.